 Chinstrap penguins - Pygoscelis antarctica

-Called Chinstrap penguins because of their characteristic band of dark feathers under the chin that appears to be keeping their dark hats on, these are the smallest of three species of Pygoscelis penguins.
+Named for their characteristic band of dark feathers under the chin that appears to be a strap keeping their hat on, these are the smallest of the three species of Pygoscelis penguins.

 Average Weight: 4.5kg - 10lb